svin24/svin24.github.io/content/blog/How-to-write-an-IRC-bot.md

 rather than on some annoying website that calls authentication a "triumphant success" and complains about JavaScript being disabled.

+**Note**: This blog post pre-dates the commercial take-over of and subsequent obsolescence of Freenode.
+The network this connects to, and channel it mentions, no longer exist.
+Running these commands will not work, though the principles remain correct.

 You don't have to read it right now, though.
 I can give you a summary here, like I gave for Slack.
 Let's start by not writing a bot at all - let's just manually throw some bits in the general direction of Freenode.
 Install netcat and run